Vitamin B2 (Riboflavin)

 RiboflavinTrusted Sourceis essential for proper vision and supports the work of mucous membranes, the respiratory tract, gastrointestinal mucosa, and the epithelium of blood vessels and skin.
 It is irreplaceable, so you should regularly check its level.

-What are the functions of vitamin B2?
+What are the Functions of Vitamin B2?

 Riboflavin supports the work of the nervous and immune systems.
 It has an impact on the eyes functioning.
 It enables the transport of oxygen in the lens and reduces the risk of cataracts.
 That is helpful to maintain correct vision.
 Other functionsTrusted Sourceof riboflavin include: